cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 people who were interested in my projects, contributed to them, and then joined me as co-authors on my publications.
-When it came to writing this history, I was in a situation where I had lots of high granular information to share on the things that I worked on and also the the desire to share as much of it as possible.
+When it came to writing this history, I was in a situation where I had lots of high granular information to share on the things that I worked on and also the desire to share as much of it as possible.
 I hope I did a good enough job at laying out the landscape of the other things going on outside my perspective.